microsoft/ebpf-for-windows/README.md

 ![Architectural Overview](docs/ArchitectureDiagram.png)

-As shown in the diagram, existing eBPF toolchains (clang, etc.) can be used to generate eBPF bytecode from source code.
-Bytecode can be consumed by any application, or via the Netsh CLI, which use a shared library that exposes APIs (intended to match [Libbpf APIs](https://github.com/libbpf/libbpf), plus some additions, though this is still in progress).
+As shown in the diagram, existing eBPF toolchains (clang, etc.) can be used to generate eBPF bytecode from source code in various languages.
+Bytecode can be consumed by any application, or via the Netsh command line tool, which use a shared library that exposes APIs (intended to match [Libbpf APIs](https://github.com/libbpf/libbpf) plus some additions, though this is still in progress).

 The eBPF bytecode is sent to a static verifier (the [PREVAIL verifier](https://github.com/vbpf/ebpf-verifier))